 6. Visit the Brig o Doon

-This is the most photogenic of the Robert Burns activities!
+This is the most photogenic of the Robert Burns activities – and one of the free things to do in Ayrshire!
 This iconic bridge is thought to have been built in the 15th century.
 It was made famous by its appearance in classic local boy Robert Burn’s poem Tam o’ Shanter.
 It now appears on the Scottish five-pound note.

 When you walk down to the bridge on the Alloway side of the water you will walk past a lovely pub called the Brig o’ Doon House Hotel.
 The pub has a lovely garden with amazing trimmed trees that are also worth a look and a photograph.